Setup⚓︎

 When you want to run the app on-device, you have to create an App Group in Apple's Developer portal, it will typically have the form group.com.nextauth.Authenticator.
 Once it has been created, don't forget to grant the app's Bundle ID the capability to access this group, update your provisioning profiles, and set the appGroup parameter.

-The final task to take care of on the iOS side, is to add the following value to the app's Info.plist file.
+The final task to take care of on the iOS side, is to configure the Mobile SDK.

 Setting up Callback Listeners⚓︎